DaiSy: A Library for Scalable Data Series Similarity Search: CONCLUSIONS

 \section{CONCLUSIONS}

 We present DaiSy, a novel library for scalable exact similarity search on large collections of data series, as well as general high-dimensional vectors (e.g., deep embeddings).
-It supports efficient search algorithms across a wide range of hardware configurations, including disk-based, in-memory, GPU-accelerated, and distributed environments.
-We open source DaiSy and provide carefully designed C++ and Python interfaces that enable straightforward interaction with the library.
+It supports efficient search algorithms across a wide range of hardware configurations.
+We open source DaiSy and provide carefully designed C++ and Python interfaces.